Analogy-LogViewer/Analogy.LogViewer/README.md

 in order to compile this code [DevExpress](https://www.devexpress.com/) assemblies are required (winforms package only).
 View [list](https://github.com/Analogy-LogViewer/Analogy.LogViewer/blob/master/Analogy/DevExpress/README.md) of needed DLLs.

+## Issues
+- Windows 10 Blocks Zip files by default.
+Make sure after you download the files to unblock them.
+Make sure the are [unblocked](https://singularlabs.com/tips/how-to-unblock-a-zip-file-on-windows-10/) before unzipping them

 <a name="contact"></a>
 ## Contact